WrestleMania 37: Undercard matches

 On the February 12 episode of SmackDown, Seth Rollins returned to the SmackDown brand, stating he was the leader that SmackDown needed and that the SmackDown roster needed to "embrace the vision", prompting the locker room to walk out on him.
 Rollins then attacked Cesaro, who was the only one that stayed behind.
 The following week, Rollins stated that his moment was ruined by a "bunch of losers", and called Cesaro the biggest loser of them all.
 On the February 26 episode, after Rollins told Cesaro that he always came up short, Cesaro executed the Cesaro Swing on Rollins.
-Two weeks later, Rollins called Cesaro a "waste of talent."
+Two weeks later, Rollins called Cesaro a "waste of talent".
 Later that night, Rollins interrupted Cesaro's match and performed two Stomps on him.
 As Rollins tried for a third Stomp, this time with Cesaro's head wrapped in a chair, officials stopped him.
 After Rollins won his match on the March 26 episode, Cesaro attacked him and attempted the Cesaro Swing again, but Rollins retreated.
 Backstage, Rollins challenged Cesaro to a match at WrestleMania 37, after which, Cesaro performed the Cesaro Swing on Rollins and accepted the challenge.

-During SmackDown's Elimination Chamber match at Elimination Chamber, Kevin Owens eliminated Sami Zayn.
+Ever since losing the Intercontinental Championship, Sami Zayn's gimmick was changed into a deranged conspiracy theorist who believed that WWE bosses were holding him down, with Zayn believing that he was the real Intercontinental Champion.
+In addition, documentary crew followed him with cameras everywhere Zayn went.
+During SmackDown's Elimination Chamber match at Elimination Chamber, Zayn was eliminated by Kevin Owens.
 On the March 19 episode of SmackDown, Zayn pitched Owens to join his conspiracy documentary.
 Later that night, after Zayn lost his match, Zayn performed a Helluva Kick on Owens.
 The following week, Owens hosted "The KO Show", with Zayn as the special guest, after Zayn begged Owens to be a part of his documentary.
 Owens challenged Zayn to a match at WrestleMania 37, which Zayn accepted.
 On the April 2 episode, Zayn brought out Logan Paul and asked him to be the special guest cornerman for his match against Owens.
 After Paul and Zayn watched Zayn's documentary, Owens appeared and attacked Zayn before shoving Paul away.

-On the April 5 episode of Raw, after months of feuding with each other over the WWE Women's Tag Team Championship, a tag team turmoil match between the teams of Dana Brooke and Mandy Rose, Billie Kay and Carmella, Ruby Riott and Liv Morgan, Lana and Naomi, and Natalya and Tamina was announced for Night 1 of WrestleMania 37, where the winners would earn a title match against defending champions Nia Jax and Shayna Baszler at Night 2.
+On the April 5 episode of Raw, after months of feuding with each other over the WWE Women's Tag Team Championship, a tag team turmoil match between the teams of Dana Brooke and Mandy Rose, Ruby Riott and Liv Morgan, Lana and Naomi, and Natalya and Tamina was announced for Night 1 of WrestleMania 37, where the winners would earn a title match against defending champions Nia Jax and Shayna Baszler at Night 2.
+On that week's SmackDown, Billie Kay and Carmella were added to the match.